 You want to pay a lower interest rate

 The best way to alleviate debt is to pay it off responsibly one month at a time.
-Unfortunately, too many people are struggling with massive interest rates that don't let them get ahead of their debt.
-Lowering your interest rate can help you put more money towards your actual debt and eventually see the light at the end of the tunnel.
+Unfortunately, too many people are struggling with high interest rates that don't let them get ahead of their debt.
+Lowering your interest rate can help you put more money towards your actual debt and eventually pay it off.

 You have several debt payments to make each month

-Paying off multiple credit cards each month can be a game of Jenga, one wrong move and the entire structure crumbles.
+Paying off multiple credit cards each month can be difficult.
 Combining your debt into one simple payment makes it much easier to manage your monthly debt expenses and stay on top of your finances in general.

 You’re working with lousy terms